Welcome to the U-RISE Program

 U-RISE Events: Seminars and Workshops

-• Visiting Scientist seminar for Fall 2024 will be held on 13 November at 4 PM in MH-513.
-Our guest speaker is Dr. Aimee Edinger from the University of California, Irvine.
+- Visiting Scientist seminar for Spring 2025 was held on 16 April at 4 PM in MH-513.
+Dr. Matthew Marsden from the University of California, Irvine, met with the scholars and talked about his work.
 Click here for details.

-• Previous Visiting Scientist seminar events were held during the academic year 2023-24.
+- Previous Visiting Scientist seminar events were held during the academic year 2023-24 and 2024-25.
 Click here for details.

 For inquiries about the program, please email us: urise@fullerton.edu

-The U-RISE at Cal State Fullerton is funded by the National Institutes of Health (NIH), National Institute of General Medical Sciences grant number 5T34 GM149493-02
+The U-RISE at Cal State Fullerton was funded by the National Institutes of Health (NIH), National Institute of General Medical Sciences grant number 5T34 GM149493-02 (NOTE: NIH terminated the program in April 2025 even though the grant period ends in 2028.
+In fact, all U-RISE programs nationwide were abruptly terminated)

 Institutional support is provided by the Office of Research & Sponsored Programs, and the colleges of Natural Sciences & Mathematics, Humanities & Social Sciences, Engineering & Computer Science, and Health & Human Development